 Trigger point therapy was developed as a result of the work of Janet Travell, MD, and colleagues in the 1940s.
 Travell developed a technique called trigger point injections, in which pain-relieving drugs are injected directly into the tender area of painful muscles.
 Later therapists noted that external pressure could help relieve trigger point pain without injections.
 Neuromuscular techniques emerged during the last half-century in Europe and North America.

-In addition, massage therapists have asked state legislatures to require licensing so that untrained people cannot call themselves massage therapists.
-According to the U.S. Department of Labor, 43 states and the District of Columbia regulated massage therapists as of 2011.
-Certification and licensure make it easier to find a professional massage therapist.
+In addition, massage therapists have kept asking state legislatures to require licensing in those states that don’t currently require it, so that untrained people can’t call themselves massage therapists.
+According to the American Massage Therapy Association’s website in 2013, 44 states and the District of Columbia regulated massage therapists.
+Licensure and certification make it easier to find a professional massage therapist.

 What is the evidence?